-What all of this shows is the reemergence, in the crucibles of terrorist threat, of a Nigerien security state, which had disappeared in the period following the death of military ruler Seyni Kountché in 1987.
+What all of this shows is the reemergence, in the crucibles of terrorist threat, of a Nigerien security state, which had disappeared in the period following the death of military ruler Kountché in 1987.
 The apparatus that is being set up appears especially strong on intelligence collection, which means an unknown degree of surveillance and monitoring that is especially felt in places like Diffa or Agadez.
-In short, despite official rhetoric, the government response is not based on 'security and development'; rather, it is all about security, and therefore about the strengthening of the military base of the state.
-In this fashion, Niger's response is no different from the one observed in the West-a fact which goes a long way toward showing the extent to which all states are truly of the same species.
+In short, despite official rhetoric, the government response is not based on 'security and development': rather, it is all about security, and therefore, the strengthening of the military base of the state.
+In this fashion, Niger's response is no different from the one observed in the West - which goes a long way toward showing how truly of the same specie states are.